Did You Know That… Michael Phelps Has Had Medical Depression?

-One would think that if you give a depressed person a drug “upper”, their mood should go up.
+One would think that if you give a depressed person an “upper” drug, their mood should go up.
 Problem is, it just doesn’t work right.
 Maybe they would feel up and energetic for a few hours, but then the “up” stops and down they crash.
-We all know what “uppers” are, stimulants.
+We all know what “uppers” are, they’re stimulants of various sorts.
 They’re medications like the several varieties of amphetamines.
 But odd as it seems, the amphetamines don’t treat depression well at all.
 After that first few hours the depressed mood is back, maybe even worse.
 The stimulant can be used again but then a higher dose is needed to boost mood and energy.
 Each try to stop the depression needs a yet higher dose.
 Within a few days of this up and down roller coaster there is no dose high enough to change the depression.
 But with higher and higher doses of the drug the side effects add up to a full-blown adverse event of toxicity.
 Keep pushing the dose and soon the person is dead or on their way in an ambulance to the nearest Emergency Department.

 Slow But Sure, Well, Almost Sure